 Update: This is a post from 2006 when Breakfast Cookies were kind of a thing.
 I originally made them with Sucanat, which isn’t really in vogue these days.
-You can still order it on-line, but I rarely see it in grocery stores.
+You can still order it, but I rarely see it in grocery stores.
+Since posting, I always make them with brown sugar.

 A few weeks ago I was reading a blog by someone in California who mentioned breakfast cookies.
 Shortly after hearing of breakfast cookies, what should appear on the shelves of my local grocery store but Quaker Breakfast Cookies.
 What took them so long?